-• ttee Membership iscal 2020 At tendance at Meeting during Fiscal 2020 gs
+- ittee Membership Fiscal 2021 At tendance at Meeting during Fiscal 2021 gs

-Board Member 6 of 6 100%
+Board Member 4 of 4 100%

 Audit Member 4 of 4 100%

-Other Public Company Board Memberships Public Board Interlocks
+Other Public Compa ny Board Membership s Pu ublic Board Interlock (S

-N one None
+Ν lone None

 Securities Held

-Common Shares Percentage Total Mar Total Market Value of Common Shares
+Common Shares S Percentage Total Mar ket Value of Commo on Shares

-- - -

-S tock Options Held

-Date Granted Expiry Date Outstanding Grant Price Value of In-the-Money Unexercised Stock Options
+Date Granted Expiry Date Stock Options Held Outstanding Grant Price Value of In-the-Money

-- - - - -
+Unexercised Stock Options

-Voting Results of 20 019 Annual Meeting of
+- Voting Results of 2 - 020 Annual Meeting of - F Shareholders -

-Votes For Votes Withheld Total Votes Cast
+Votes For - Votes Withheld Total Votes Cast

-8,138,589 79.06% 2,155 .119 20.94% 10,293,708 100%

 Mr. Hornaday has been the Chief Executive of the Company since December 2016.
 Prior to, Mr. Hornaday was the Chief Operating Officer of the Company since 2005.
 He has worked in the energy business in North America, South and Southeast Asia, Australia, Trinidad, Middle East and South America.
 Mr. Hornaday has extensive experience in all aspects of operations including project management, production, facilities, drilling and business development.
-Mr. Hornaday is a professional engineer with over forty-three (43) years of industry experience, holds an ICD.D designation from the Institute of Corporate Directors and is also a member of the Association of Professional Engineers, Geologists and Geophysicists of Alberta.
+Mr. Hornaday is a professional engineer with over forty-five (45) years of industry experience, holds an ICD.D designation from the Institute of Corporate Directors and is also a member of the Association of Professional Engineers, Geologists and Geophysicists of Alberta.
 He holds a Bachelor of Science in Mechanical Engineering from the University of Calgary.